jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 I got a Quora interview from a public coding competition organised by Quora back in [February 2021](https://challenge.quora.com/).

-The company would hire immigration lawyers to help you with their required paperwork.
-You need also need to do a substantial share of paperwork.
+The company would hire immigration lawyers to help the company's share of required paperwork.
+You also need to do your substantial share of paperwork.
 You should not be paying any adminstrative fees except to the US government.